 The right of a student to a prompt and equitable resolution of the complaint filed will not be delayed by the student's pursuit of other remedies, such as filing a complaint with the responsible state/federal department or agency.

 Each student is encouraged to resolve concerns through a dispute resolution process or directly with the individual(s) involved.
-The Division of Student Affairs offers a number of options and methods for resolving nonacademic issues.
+The Office of Student Affairs offers a number of options and methods for resolving nonacademic issues.